 You may be forgiven for thinking your car is secure, parked on your drive with the doors locked.

-But a security researcher has revealed how key fobs can be hacked wirelessly using an everyday laptop, transmitter and a bit of technical knowledge.
+a security researcher has revealed how key fobs can be hacked

 Researcher Dr Silvio Cesare demonstrated the hack exclusively to Wired, ahead of presenting his findings at this week’s Black Hat conference in Las Vegas.